rubytaiwan/taipei/README.md

 EasyCard credits are refundable (with some fees) so if you still have some credits left, remember to go to the MRT counter to apply for a refund.

-**No eating or drinking is allowed inside the station or on the train.**
+**No eating, drinking and chewing gun is allowed inside the station or on the train.**

 ## Food